 If you’re one of the lucky ones who can escape the daily grind, consider spending two weeks in Bali!
-You heard right – 2 weeks on this gorgeous Indonesian island with plenty of non-stop adventures, beautiful temples, jaw-dropping waterfalls, serene nature, and pure relaxation opportunities to fulfill your wanderlust.
+You heard right – 2 weeks on this gorgeous Indonesian island with plenty of non-stop adventures, beautiful temples, jaw-dropping waterfalls, serene nature, incredible restaurants, and pure relaxation opportunities to fulfill your wanderlust.
 These are already good reasons to hop on a plane and head to this island now!

 After visiting Bali twice – the first time in 4 days and a second time for 2 weeks, we’ve put together this incredible Bali 2 week itinerary to highlight the best attractions to visit on the island and also included trips to neighboring islands.
 The schedule is staying on the mainland for 8 days, heading to Nusa Islands for 4 days, and returning to the mainland for 2 days.

 Since you’re in paradise, feel free to pick a few attractions to visit each day and enjoy your time off.
 You don’t want to feel burned out from visiting too many attractions each day.

 To be honest, we’re scratching the surface of what you can do in Bali in two weeks.
 You can spend 1 month on the island and still have not enough time to see everything.

 Before you read this itinerary, check out the top things to know before traveling to Bali.

 Anytime is a fabulous time to visit Bali as it’s hot and humid.
 There are two seasons to consider – dry and wet season.
 The dry season is from April to September, while the wet season is October to March.
 The wet, rainy season isn’t too bad.
 Even during the rainy season, the rain doesn’t last too long.
 Showers can be short as a few minutes or longer up to an hour.

 We’ve traveled to Bali in February and June and the majority of the time had sunshine with occasional rains.
 The benefit of the rainy season is slightly cooler temperatures.